keatonb/sphericalharmonics/README.md

 ![Example spherical harmonic animation](https://raw.githubusercontent.com/keatonb/sphericalharmonics/master/l2m0.gif)

+A description of how these animations are made can be found [on my blog](http://keatonb.github.io/archivers/shanimate).

 Run from the Terminal with these options:
 ```
 usage: shanimate.py [-h] [-o OUTFILE] [-i INC] [-s SIZE] [-n NFRAMES]